 Fiber reactive dyes attach permanently to cellulose fibers using a covalent (electron-sharing) bond.
 These molecules carry a "chromophore" which absorb varying spectrums of the light, allowing only certain spectrums to reflect.

-The Soda Ash pre-soak raises the pH level of the dye bath, or in the case of tie-dyeing, the garment or fabric to approximately 10.5.
+Soda Ash (Sodium Carbonate) raises the pH level of the dye bath, or in the case of tie-dyeing, the garment or fabric when pre-soaking, to approximately 10.5.
 Raising the pH level of the solution that the fabric or garment is soaked in raises the level of negative hydrogen ions in the dyeing environment.
 The chemical bonding process uses these ions in the reaction.
 Pre-soaking in Soda Ash fixer solution is what allows the fiber reactive dyes to work at room temperature for tie-dye and dye painting.